enirevlow/bw-api-docs/docs/Asset-Management/Material.md

 title: Material
 ---

-This document provides you with basic material functionality.
-You can add new material, set material physics, remove materials, and so on. <br/>
+Materials are fabrics, seams, artworks or trims on a garment.
+Use the Material API to add new material, set material physics, remove materials, and so on. <br/>

-Material can be fabric, seam (for edges), artwork, or trim.

 For more information about the feature, please visit <a href="https://support.browzwear.com/VStitcher/Materials/materials.htm" target="_blank">here</a>.